 This section introduces a novel framework to address the problem of secure user association and task scheduling in two stages.

-\subsection{PROBLEM ANALYSIS AND DECOMPOSITION}
+\subsection{Problem Analysis and Decomposition}

-The original optimization problem (P1) jointly considers user association, task scheduling, and AN power configuration to minimize the delay and energy consumption while ensuring secure communication.
+The original optimization problem \ref{eq:P1} jointly considers user association, task scheduling, and AN power configuration to minimize the delay and energy consumption while ensuring secure communication.
 However, the problem is formulated as a mixed-integer nonlinear program with strong coupling among binary user association decision $a_{n,u}$, task scheduling decision $o_{n,u}$, and continuous AN power ratio $\psi$.
 The combination of discrete and continuous variables, dynamic task arrivals, and fluctuating satellite resources makes real-time global optimization intractable for STECN.
 To address this challenge, we adopt a two-stage decomposition approach that decouples the secure communication structure from the scheduling decision, thereby reducing computational complexity and enabling scalable.
-Specifically, we decompose the original problem into two sequential subproblems: \begin{itemize} \item First Stage: Joint AN power allocation and user association.
+The overall procedures are shown in \cref{fig:system} Specifically, motivated by the spatiotemporal complexity of STECN which makes real-time joint optimization of security, delay, and energy challenging, we decompose the original problem into two sequential subproblems: \begin{itemize} \item First Stage: Joint AN power allocation and user association.
 In this stage, we aim to construct a secure communication topology by determining the user-satellite association and AN power ratio that maximize the achievable secrecy rate, under link dynamics and satellite mobility \item Second Stage: Delay-energy-aware task scheduling.
 Based on the secure associations obtained in first stage, we perform task scheduling under delay and energy constraints, using heuristic search techniques to allocate resources efficiently under satellite computation and bandwidth limitations. \end{itemize}

 This decomposition allows each subproblem to be handled independently using tailored heuristics, while preserving the overall system objective of secure and efficient task offloading in dynamic STECN environments.
 The following subsections detail the design and implementation of each stage.